Concerning Muslim Attitudes, the West and Christians in General

 On the other hand, many Muslims do not practise their own religion regularly.
 They find themselves torn between Islam and Western values and culture.
 The relationships between Muslims and Westerners are sometimes tense.
 Each have attitudes of suspicion, rejection and feelings of injustice toward the other.
 This can lead to hatred.
 In addition, simple non-moral differences between cultures can be a major source of prejudice, problems and misunderstandings.

 Unfortunately, believers are not always good examples of God’s character.
-In the words of one person who knows Muslims well, “Many Muslims have never met a believer who is actually living a real Christian life.
-This is certainly one of the greatest hindrances to effectively making the Messiah known among Muslims.”
+Quite often, many Muslims have never met a believer who is living a genuine Christian life.
+This is certainly one of the greatest hindrances to effectively making the Messiah known among Muslims.

 - Pray that Muslims will be able to meet sincere practising believers and discern how they are different from cultural Christians.